IvanUkhov/blog/_drafts/2019-01-01-orchestration.md

 with the model), and it will be the working directory inside the container.
 We also copy [`container/run.sh`], which becomes the entry point of the container;
 this script is executed whenever a container is launched.
-Let us take a look at the content of the script (as before, some parts omitted for clarify):
+Let us take a look at the content of the script (as before, some parts omitted for clarity):

 ```sh
 #!/bin/bash